Mediacorp U

 The channel was first established in 2001 by SPH MediaWorks—a subsidiary of Singapore Press Holdings—as one of two new FTA channels launched by the company (alongside the English-language TVWorks, later renamed Channel i).
 While it eventually became competitive with MediaCorp's Channel 8 in viewership, Channel i was struggling to compete with MediaCorp's Channel 5, and the company operated at a loss.

 In 2004, SPH announced an agreement to divest its television stations and free newspaper business to MediaCorp in exchange for a stake in its television and publishing businesses.
 As a result, MediaCorp took over Channel U on 1 January 2005, positioning it as a counterpart to Channel 8 targeting a youth and young adult audience.

-Channel U broadcasts from 3:00 p.m SGT on weekdays and 10:00 a.m SGT on weekends, and to 2:30 a.m SGT daily.
+Channel U broadcasts from 3:00 p.m SGT on weekdays and 10:00 a.m SGT on weekends, until 2:30 a.m SGT daily.

-During its SPH MediaWorks era, it was broadcasts from 10:00 a.m SGT on Mondays to Saturdays and 9.30 a.m SGT on Sundays, and to 2:15 a.m SGT on daily.
+During its SPH MediaWorks era, it broadcast from 10:00 a.m SGT on Mondays to Saturdays and 9.30 a.m SGT on Sundays, until 2:15 a.m SGT daily.

 History

+Attempt at launching an all-Chinese UHF channel by TCS

+Shortly after the launch of Premiere 12, Singapore's first UHF channel, on channel 24 on 1 September 1995, the Television Corporation of Singapore (TCS) showed potential for launching a UHF channel of its own (Premiere 12 was under the editorial control of Singapore Television Twelve).
+The service would complement 8 and would carry a mixture of sports, arts and documentary programming, mirroring Premiere 12.
+Had TCS found viability in the project, work would start within a year.
+The aim of the channel was to reach out to the upmarket audience.
+However, there were concerns over TCS's Chinese audience being lured by Singapore CableVision, which carried no less than eight Chinese channels on its basic service, and a further three on additional packages.
+The plans were discarded in June 1997 due to the high cost of producing and acquiring programming, moreover, such acquired programming in Mandarin was hard to find and would imply an annual loss of SG$10 million for yearly operations.